tablexi/nucore-open/doc/coding_standards.md

 The best method is to isolate your feature inside of an engine in `vendor/engines`.
 When necessary, create a hook point where you need it within the open-source branch and hook into that with your engine.
-Try to avoid overriding entire views (like happens in the `c2po` engine).
+Try to avoid overriding entire views (as happens in the `c2po` engine).
 Then a change to the default view might need to happen in multiple places.
 See the following section for more information.